 Never having heard punk, I was amazed that music could carry a political message and that Hip-Hop and Metal could cross-over so well.
 Not being American, much of the message of cultural imperialism, corporate greed and police brutality was somewhat lost on me, but the sheer fury connected with me deeply.
 Lessons that still have not been learned today.
-Their later album, Renegades (2000), named Tom Paine, The Black Panthers, The Weathermen and Malcolm X; I had to educate myself.
+Their later album, Renegades (2000), named Tom Paine, The Black Panthers, The Weathermen and Malcolm X; who were these people?
+I had to educate myself.
 I named my first blog post (Wake up) after one of their songs.
 Led to Beastie Boys, Limp Bizkit and Green Day.

 I found the Country and Western roots and Evan Dando’s mellow singing voice amazing.
 The beautiful, gentle and expressive songs felt like poetry.
 It is still the singing voice I would most love to have.
 Led to Beck, Blind Melon, Laura Cantrell, Suede, Radiohead, Happy Mondays, Oasis, Blur and Supergrass.